kubernetes/contributor-site/content/en/blog/2022/enhancements-process-update.md

 The board is populated with a script gathering all KEP issues in the `kubernetes/enhancements` repo that have the tag `lead-opted-in`.
 The enhancements' stage and SIG information will also be automatically pulled from the KEP issue.

 After the KEP is populated on the Github Project Board, the Enhancements team will manually update the KEP with the label `tracked/yes`, `tracked/no` and on occasions, `tracked/out-of-tree`.
-The `tracked` label signify qualification to the closest milestone.
+The `tracked` label signifies qualification for the closest approaching milestone.
 For example, at the beginning of enhancements collections, `tracked/yes` means that the KEP is verified to have opted in by the Enhancements team.
-Closer to Enhancements Freeze, `tracked/yes` means that the KEP has satisfied all Enhancements Freeze requirements and similarly for Code Freeze, `tracked/yes` means that all code related to the KEP have been merged.
+Closer to Enhancements Freeze, `tracked/yes` means that the KEP has satisfied all Enhancements Freeze requirements and similarly for Code Freeze, `tracked/yes` means that all code related to the KEP has been merged.
 The `tracked` label is reserved for the Enhancements team use only.

 ## What does this mean for the community?